dreamcatcher-tech/network/Inbox/2023-11-21 1008 assistants integration.md

 Boot up and see if we have a thread already, if so load it up, if not create a new one and seed it.

-Allow edit on chain, with upload to the playground
+Allow edit on chain, with upload to the playground Edit the bot on chain and push it up to the assistants in platform.openai.com

 ## v1
 name the assistants by the path in the tree.